-Breakthrough bleeding is normal and it should not be a reason to worry or panic.
-For instance, if you are taking birth control pills for the first time, you may experience some spotting.
+Breakthrough bleeding on birth control is generally normal.
+If you are taking birth control pills for the first time, you may experience some spotting.

-Cancer of the ovaries, uterus, vagina or cervix may also cause breakthrough bleeding.
-Diseases and health conditions such as endometriosis, subchorionic hematoma, diabetes and hyperthyroidism may also cause spotting.
+Some infections may also cause breakthrough bleeding.
+Diseases and health conditions such as endometriosis, fibroids, diabetes, and hyperthyroidism can lead to spotting.

-In a few words, breakthrough bleeding is normal in some circumstances, but not all.
-If the bleeding does not subside within the time it is supposed to or if you start to experience heavy bleeding, you need to see your doctor.
+In short, breakthrough bleeding is normal in some circumstances but not all.
+If the bleeding does not subside quickly or if you start to experience heavy bleeding, it’s time to see a health care provider.